dietmar-m/qemu-scripts/README.md

 # qemu-scripts
-collection of convenience scripts for virtuel machines
+collection of convenience scripts for virtual machines